Mother Earth records the story …

 The answers to those questions are complex and worth the effort to understand because they yield a clearer conception of how both soil and tracks behave.
 The main physics forces involved are listed above under, “Behavior of a common substrate … Internal forces“

 Why does a soil sometimes re-expand after a foot has compressed it?

-Compression – When that soil is stepped on, it compresses to some degree, air in the soil near and under the foot also compresses or moves, and the capillary water between the grains can be forced to flow to a small degree.
+During compression – When that soil is stepped on, it compresses to some degree, air in the soil near and under the foot also compresses or moves, and the capillary water between the grains can be forced to flow to a small degree.
 A drastically overstated example of this would be what happens when a wet sponge that has absorbed a little soapy water is stepped on.

-Re-expansion – As the foot leaves contact with the ground, compression ends and the internal soil forces mentioned above under “Behavior of a common substrate … Internal Forces“, begin acting, with one result being a slight expansion of the compressed soil.
+Later re-expansion – As the foot leaves contact with the ground, compression ends and the internal soil forces mentioned above under “Behavior of a common substrate … Internal Forces“, begin acting, with one result being a slight expansion of the compressed soil.

 It must be understood that this expansion is slight, slow, and usually visually apparent only an hour or more after the track was created.
 Author hasn’t attempted to duplicate this in a track box.